-t all started in 1995 when Niklas A. Olsson (vocals/lead guitar) and Mikael Goding (bass) met each other at a local bar in the Swedish town of Örebro, and begin to chat about Heavy Metal and their past mutual history of playing '70's and early '80's influenced styles of the genre in bands like Prowler and Tengil.
+t all started in 1995 when Niklas A. Olsson (vocals/lead guitar) and Mikael Goding (bass) met each other at a local bar in the Swedish town of Örebro, and begin to chat about heavy metal and their past mutual history of playing '70's and early '80's influenced styles of the genre in bands like Prowler and Tengil.
 After a few pints they decided to start a band.
 After several attempted demos, Daniel Bergkvist (drums) joined on in 1997.
-Daniel previously bashed drums in the Death/Boogie Metal outfit Teeshirt and the Punk Metal operation The Killers.
+Daniel previously bashed drums in the death/Boogie Metal outfit Teeshirt and the punk Metal operation The Killers.
 At the first rehearsal with Daniel, the group wrote In the Shadow of Steel; there was an instant bond forming between the threesome.
 By late 1997 Wolf was playing clubs in their homeland.

 Peter Tägtgren would return to work on their second album.
 His workload had expanded to engineering and production (he was only engineering on the first).
 Their sophomore, Black Wings, would be released in January 2002 with artist Thomas Holm (of Mercyful Fate and King Diamond) completing the cover art.

 See Less ⏫